Anything with a hint of saffron tastes heavenly…

 - Corn Starch- 1 tbsp

-- Cold water, to melt corn starch- 2 tbsp
+- Cold water, to dissolve corn starch- 2 tbsp

 - Cook the basmati rice along with water in a rice cooker.